 You can’t miss the large tide pools on the eastern side.
 The tidal pools result from the ebbing and flowing tide, exposing and concealing rocky shorelines.
 They are made of volcanic rock and protected to enable exploration of the calm waters.
 The Hawaiian green sea turtle and spinner dolphin populations thrive in the bay, a marine life protection area.
 As a visitor, you will be requested to leave each shell and stone in its proper location to preserve the bay for Hawaii’s vibrant native fish and marine life.

 Swimming conditions are best throughout the summer.
 Winter comes with high tides and surf, so swimming should be avoided.
 Humpback whales stop by during the winter, while acrobatic spinner dolphins are often spotted throughout the rest of the year.
-Tip: come along with your beach hat, flip flops, lip balm, reef-safe sunscreen, and reusable water bottle.
+Tip: make sure you bring your beach hat, flip flops, lip balm, reef-safe sunscreen, and reusable water bottle.

 Take advantage of the opportunity to see the symbolic natural rock formation, Puu Pehe, by taking a 15 to 20-minute hike along the southeast of the tide pools.